nicholasctruong/petrshangout/README.md

 Petr's Hangout is a chrome extension intended to lighten the mood for stressed out anteaters :) With it, users can access Petr cartoons, UCI-related jokes, dad jokes, and Kanye quotes at any time.

 To use, find the extension in the chrome store under the name "Petr's Hangout."
-From there, have fun using it!
+Once downloaded, click on the extension at any time and have fun using it!

 Devloped, designed, and planned by
 - Kevin James Hilton